 Ans.
 An increase in the vaccination rates can prevent the severity of the harm that was caused in the first two waves of the Coronavirus to occur in the possible third wave.

-2. Are the Vaccinated Also at Risk from Omicron Variant?
+2. Are the Vaccinated Also at Risk for Omicron Variant?

 Ans.
 The increase in infection rate among the vaccinated across the globe shows that they are also at risk.